-American Sepp Kuss makes history and wins the race of a lifetime, the 2023 Vuelta a España
+American Sepp Kuss earns 'life changing' Vuelta a España win

 An accomplished cyclist from Colorado, Sepp Kuss has joined the ranks of esteemed American cyclists by winning one of the Grand Tours, Vuelta a España.
 Kuss has made history by becoming the first American cyclist to achieve this feat in over a decade, following in the footsteps of Chris Horner who won the Vuelta a España in 2013.